PabloCanovas/SpotaHome/README.md

 # SpotaHome Technical Test

-* Executive summary can be found in Summary.txt
+* Executive summary can be found in Summary.md

 * I would suggest to start with a clean environment and install the packages found in Requirements.txt